Healthy Homes Assessment Wainuiomata

 Home Assessments Wainuiomata for Rental Properties

-There are a myriad of things to look over when conducting the home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a myriad of things to check when conducting the home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
 The most common are:

 • Is the ceiling insulation in require of topping up? need to be topped up or replaced?

-The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For expert advice, call now and schedule your rental property house assessment.
+The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling can be extremely costly for property owners and landlords.
+For expert advice get in touch today to book your rental properties house assessment.

 home assessments for rental properties